Part of our Best Pubs in London microsite. See if we've included your local.

 The interior of the pub is a brightly lit warren of small areas separated by paneling, with decorations include toy trains — too high up to have a cheeky play with, unfortunately — and French-themed art.

-There's a fine selection of beers and ciders on tap, including five from the ever-excellent Meantime brewery, and a healthy wine list.
+There's a reasonable selection of beers and ciders on tap, and a healthy wine list.
 This is as it should be.
 St Pancras station was built in the first place to ease the transport of ale from Burton to London — so the place deserves a well-stocked pub.
-Food is of a high standard though there's no guarantee it won't be served on one of those cursed wooden boards currently in vogue.
+Food is of a high standard, too.

 The terrace area overlooking the platforms is heated and has its own bar, though it's not always staffed.
-There's also a front terrace, overlooking the forecourt of St Pancras, meaning the pub's capacity is much bigger than it would seem when sitting in one of the enclosed areas inside.
+There's also a front terrace, spilling onto the forecourt, meaning the pub's capacity is much bigger than it would seem when sitting in one of the enclosed areas inside.